projectacrn/acrn-hypervisor/tools/acrn-crashlog/acrnprobe/README.rst

   + oneshot: detect once while ``acrnprobe`` startup.
   + polling: run a detecting job with fixed time interval.
   + inotify: monitor the change of file or dir.

+- trigger :
+  Essentially, trigger represents one section of content.
+It could be a file's content, a directory's content, or a memory's content which can be obtained.
+By monitoring it ``acrnprobe`` could detect certain events which happened in the system.

+- crash :
+  A subtype of event.
+It often corresponds to a crash of programs, system, or hypervisor. ``acrnprobe`` detects it and reports it as ``CRASH``.

+- info :
+  A subtype of event. ``acrnprobe`` detects it and reports it as ``INFO``.

 - event queue :
   There is a global queue to receive all events detected.